bpesquet/mlcourse/notes/recognize_handwritten_digits/README.md

 - Discover how to train a Machine Learning model on bitmap images.
 - Understand how loss and model performance are evaluated in classification tasks.
-- Discover several performance metrics and how to choose between them.
+- Discover several performance metrics for classification, and how to choose between them.

 ---